anki/cozmo-python-sdk/docs/source/tutorial-beginner.rst

 ..

-  a. ``from cozmo.util import degrees`` - this utility makes it easy to use degrees as a standard of measurement.
+  a. ``from cozmo.util import degrees`` is a utility that makes it easy to use degrees as a standard of measurement.

 3. Next, you need to tell the program wait for Cozmo to connect.
 Type the following lines into the document exactly as shown: